Alwaki/DiracSVT/DIRAC_PYTHON/README.md

 ## Setup
 This version makes use of several python libraries.
 These can be installed as a batch using pip, following

-    pip3 install scipy pandas numba numpy openpyxl
+    pip3 install scipy pandas numba numpy==1.20.3 openpyxl

-Note that it might be necessary to use pip, depending on your python environment (same for python calls).
-Moreover other package handlers are also usable, such as anaconda.
+If you already have a specific version which is incompatible, you can force an install of a specific version as follows:

+    pip3 install --force-reinstall numpy==1.20.3

 ## Running